What Is Temporomandibular Joint (TMJ) Syndrome?

 Pain in the jaw can be due to trauma, repetitive unconscious jaw movement such as grinding or clenching of the teeth, misalignment of occulusal surfaces of the teeth, excessive gum chewing, nail biting, lip biting when one is stressed, the size of food eaten and degeneration of joint cartilages.
 Signs and symptoms include headaches, toothaches, ear pain, ringing in the ears, neck, shoulder and back pain, pain behind the eyes, swelling and limitations when opening your mouth.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Temporomandibular Joint (TMJ) Syndrome, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Temporomandibular Joint (TMJ) Syndrome, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.